How to request roles for Islet service on My DataLake Services

 No. 2 Administrative privileges within a project

-You need to be a member of a project and have administrative privileges in it.
-That project must be accepted by an operator of My DataLake Services.
+You must be a member of a My DataLake Services project and have administrative privileges in it.
+The project must be accepted by an operator of My DataLake Services.

-To learn how to create a project, check How to create a project on My DataLake Services.
+To learn how to create a project, see:

 Alternatively, you can join an existing project and its admin can grant you admin privileges.